icyphox/nicy/readme.md

 - Fast (in theory, since Nim compiles to C)
 - Pretty defaults.
 - Plugin-like system for prompt customization, in case you didn’t like the pretty defaults.
-- Support both ZSH and BASH.
+- Support both zsh and bash.
 - Fun, I guess.

 ## Installation